 If you want to become a more inspiring communicator, you’ll get all the latest insights on everything from authentic presence to motivational storytelling right here.
-Or sign up to get tips on presentation skills and communication skills delivered straight to your inbox.
+Or sign up to get presentation skills and communication skills tips delivered straight to your inbox.

 In leadership, accountability matters.
 Holding your hands up to a mistake isn’t a show of weakness.
 In fact, as Zoom CEO Eric Yuan demonstrated recently, saying sorry – meaningfully – is by far the smartest thing to do.